go-modules-by-example/index/007_old_code_replace/README.md

 Now check our code still builds:

 ```
-$ vgo build
-vgo: open /go/hello/pdf/go.mod: no such file or directory
 ```

 It doesn't; seems we need to mark that directory as a Go module with a `go.mod`: